-The second point follows closely to the first: there is something unfair about working hard to create wealth and then leaving it to someone who didn’t work for it.
+The second point follows closely to the first: there is something unfair about working hard to create a thriving business and then leaving it to someone who didn’t work for it.
 Those who don’t have any “skin in the game” will not fully appreciate just what you’ve done to grow and build your business.
-This is one of the most infuriating parts to the Government’s redistribution of wealth.
-They take your wealth and give it to someone who hasn’t worked for it.
-This can lead to feelings of despair and anger on the part of those who created the wealth.
-But because they are usually a minority in our society, their votes are not as numerous as those who vote to receive wealth via government redistributions.

 Lastly, note the end of this passage where Solomon writes that “to the sinner He gives the task of gathering and storing up wealth to hand it over to the one who pleases God”.
 Look at the wealth that has been created in our culture over the last 200 years.
 It really is astounding.
 We are the richest generation to live on the face of this planet.
 Solomon writes this as a matter-of-fact: Do we see this happening in our culture?
 Yes, we do.
 Consider the non-believer who has worked hard to create wealth in the form of cash savings and then comes and buys a business from a believer.
 That cash has been transferred into the kingdom of God via the sale.
 Now it is true that the business ownership has changed hands, so some would see this as a wash – a break-even where the kingdom didn’t realize a gain.
 But we need to differentiate between the business that produces the wealth and the wealth itself.
 Selling a business that produces wealth to someone who will give you wealth for it is a fulfillment of this verse.